-Trump says rallies ‘very safe’ despite virus anxiety
+Trump lobs fresh barbs at Dems, rallies GOP faithful in NC

 The threat of the virus didn’t deter fans of Trump from attending Monday’s rally in Charlotte, where people in the stands shared buckets of chicken fingers and dunked their hands into shared vats of popcorn while they awaited the president’s arrival.

 The coronavirus outbreak has killed more than 3,000 globally and upended life for many around the globe.
 In the U.S., the number of infections has surpassed 100, with six dead.

-Before leaving Washington, Trump offered reassurances about the government’s response to the virus, saying “our professionals are doing, really, an incredible job.”
-But he had one eye clearly focused on the unsettled Democratic race to decide who will face him in November.

-Trump has offered daily commentary on the Democratic race, alternately boasting that no Democrat has a chance against him, ridiculing the top tier of candidates with derisive nicknames, and arguing that the party’s establishment is trying to steal the nomination from Vermont Sen. Bernie Sanders.
+Federal officials have not advised against large gatherings in the U.S., leaving that to local officials to address.

 North Carolina, a perennial swing state, is among the 14 states, one territory and voters abroad that will cast their ballots Tuesday, races that represent about a third of all delegates.